Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 PowerTip2: What is great is that you are not limited to Dolibarr's tables: if a third-party module or even another software share this same database as Dolibarr, you can select their tables as well and everything will be managed the same way.

 PowerTip3: If that's still not enough to satisfy your needs, you can create more complex sql fields by using the Custom SQL field at the creation or update page, the sql statement that you will put there will be executed just after the creation/update of the field, so that you can create view, execute procedures.
 And the custom field will still be fully managed by CustomFields core without any edit to the core code!

+===== HOW TO CREATE COMPLEX CONSTRAINED CUSTOM FIELDS =====

+What is nice with CustomFields is that it mainly relies on the SGBD to do all the work.
+This means that you can edit the database by yourself, and use any SQL statement to deepen the complexity of your setup until it ultimately fits your needs.
+To fully manage the database, you have the following choices:
+- Either use the included "Custom SQL" field to issue your own statements.
+It's not very versatile, but it enables you to add some quick constraints (CHECK) or triggers (TRIGGER) without having to directly access to the SGBD.
+- With your favourite SGBD manager (eg: phpMyAdmin for MySQL), you can directly edit the customfields tables (appended by _customfields) and the new fields you create will still be automatically managed by CustomFields afterwards.
+Just remember to leave untouched the first two columns (rowid and fk_someid).
+You can edit all the rest: add fields, add domain constraints, add triggers, add views, add foreign keys, etc..

 ===== HOW TO CHANGE THE DEFAULT VARIABLE PREFIX ===== A prefix is automatically added to each custom field's name in the code (not in the database!), to avoid any collision with other core variables or fields in the Dolibarr core code.